CNB seizes drugs worth almost S$1.7 million, including largest single haul of cannabis since 2007

 The same evening, CNB officers also searched the vehicle of the 27-year-old man, which was parked near the 33-year-old man’s residence.

-A search of the car turned up 1,006g of Ice, 4 ecstasy tablets and 900 Erimin-5 tablets.
+A search of the car turned up 1,006g of Ice, four ecstasy tablets and 900 Erimin-5 tablets.

 READ: 168 suspects arrested in islandwide CNB drug bust